yurimonti/typeDB-digital-twin/README.md

 #### Entity-Relationship Model
 TypeDB allows you to model your domain using the well-known Entity-Relationship model.
 It is composed of entity types, relation types, and attribute types, with the introduction of role types.
 TypeDB allows you to leverage the full expressivity of the ER model, and describe your schema through first normal form.
 #### Type Hierarchies
 TypeDB allows you to easily model type inheritance into your domain model.
-Following logical and object-oriented principles, TypeDB allows data types to inherit the behaviours and properties of their supertypes.
+Following logical and object-oriented principles, TypeDB allows data types to inherit the behaviors and properties of their supertypes.
 Complex data structures become reusable, and data interpretation becomes richer through polymorphism.
 #### N-ary Relations
 In the real world, relations are not  just binary connections between two things.
 In rich systems, we often need to capture three or more things related with each other at once.
 Representing them as separate binary relationships would lose information.
 TypeDB can naturally represent an arbitrary number of things as one relation.
 #### Nested Relations